VincenzoLaSpesa/sparkSkeleton/README.md

 -	Setup a spark application with routes
 -	Obtain data from a custom folder
--	Obtain data from a SQLITE database
+-	Obtain data from an embedded Derby database with a minimal ORM (OrmLite)
 -	Generate static html output
 -	Generate html output based on a template